-At Tauranga RDA Equestrian Therapy Centre we provide the opportunity for clients to receive EAGALA therapy (equine assisted learning).
+At Tauranga RDA Equestrian Therapy Centre we provide the opportunity for clients to receive EAGALA therapy (equine assisted growth and learning).

 If you would like to find out more about this form of therapy, please contact Elisha on

 The EAGALA Model provides a standard and structure for delivering Equine Assisted Psychotherapy and Equine Assisted Learning sessions.
 Practicing within a model establishes a foundation of key values and beliefs, and provides a basis of good practice and professionalism.
 The EAGALA Model provides a framework of practice, but within that framework.
 There are infinite opportunities for creativity and adaptability to various therapeutic and facilitating styles.

 The Team Approach – An Equine Specialist, a Mental Health professional and horses work together with clients in all EAGALA sessions.